 Notice can be served in person or by post.
 If the adjoining owner’s name is not know the notice can be served on “The Owner” although in this situation it has to be either delivered personally or displayed on a conspicuous part of the premises.

 If you need to prepare a party wall notice try our Party Wall Notice Generator Tool.

-If you are located within the London M25 area you can contact the author of this article, Justin Burns BSc (Hons) MRICS FFPWS of Peter Barry Surveyors, on 020 7183 2578 or by email and receive up to 20 mins free advice on the subject of Party Wall Notices and other party wall related matters.
+If you are located within the London M25 area you can contact the authors of this article, the party walls team at Peter Barry Chartered Surveyors, on 020 7183 2578 or by email and receive up to 20 mins free advice on the subject of Party Wall Notices and other party wall related matters.